CPR 4 Your Car - Professional Automotive Repair & Maintenance Services

 • Electrical issues

 "We see a lot of compressor failures that could have been prevented with regular AC maintenance.
 When refrigerant gets low and customers keep running the AC, the compressor runs without proper lubrication and destroys itself.
-A $200 leak repair becomes an $800 compressor replacement."
+A small leak repair becomes a big compressor replacement."

 3. Clogged or Blocked Condenser